 Rule #1: begin with tradition.
 Stick to classic craftsmanship and opt for solid timber cabinetry.
 This should always be your starting point for this look.

 As for walls, white herringbone tiles are very of-the-minute and metro tiles are here to stay, and neither looks too try-hard.
 White grouting keeps the colour commitment consistent, black is a little bolder, or grey is a rather lovely middle ground.
-Alternatively, there’s simple paint or wooden wall panelling (which also looks fabulous on a ceiling).
+Alternatively, there’s simple paint or wooden wall panelling (which, in the case of our Cranbrook, also looks fabulous on a ceiling).

 Rule #3: paint.
 White as a colour has become more exploratory.
 Some whites are cooler with subtle blue tones whereas others have a pinkness to them which is much warmer (the latter being akin to classic schemes).
-In our paint palette there are colours like Snow, perfect for a crisp, contemporary statement; Shell is also a good option which has a little more shade to it; whereas Salt is a better choice for homes looking to find tradition through colour.
+In our paint palette there are colours like Snow, perfect for a crisp, contemporary statement; Shell is also a good option which has a little more shade to it, as does Salt; whereas Silver Birch is a better choice for homes looking to find tradition through colour.

 One thing worth remembering is that white has also become much more of a contrast point.
 It gives us an opportunity to play with fabulous colours, like painting one statement wall that can be updated as the seasons change.
 Ironically, white allows for a lot of colour.
 If you want it to.

 Rule #4: staples don’t have to be safe.
 There are your classic white staples like the butler’s sink, which has grown and grown in popularity, but also new sink ideas like those fashioned from white marble so the entire kitchen work surface becomes a bed of solid stone.
 Done well, it really is quite breath-taking, and certainly falls on the cool side.